tkeville/testing123/README.md

-This is a testing with Github repo
+This is a testing with Github repo.
+And I am adding something for the craic